-A Risk Self-Assessment (RSA) exercise is carried out on an annual basis, using ORM system OLIMPIA.
+Risk and Control Self-Assessment (RCSA) exercise is carried out on an annual basis, using ORM system OLIMPIA.
 This exercise is done by the heads of individual business lines in co-ordination with the Local Head of ORM.
 A Risk Aversion Matrix that is uniform across CA-CIB helps to assess the seriousness of the expected and unexpected losses.
 For example, the matrix would indicate whether the impact of a loss is low / moderate / significant or major.
+While working on the RCSA, ORM and BL provide risk mitigation factors along with details and examples which are directly updated in the Olimpia.
+As per the RCSA conducted in 2023, we have reached a satisfactory overall low net risk, due to the controls to minimize and mitigate the risks being in place.